Constitutional Issues in Maritime Law

 Précis: A municipal bylaw restricting the types of vessels that could be operated on a lake was held to be invalid.

 Facts: The appellants were convicted of violating a municipal by-law that prohibited the use of certain watercraft on a lake.
-The appellants challenged the constitutional validity of the by-law on the grounds that it concerned navigation and shipping, a federal power.
+The appellants challenged the constitutional validity of the by-law on the grounds that it concerned navigation and shipping, a federal power under the Constitution Act.
 The municipality justified the by-law on the basis that it was part of a multifaceted strategy to protect the environment and was therefore valid under the ancillary powers doctrine.
 At first instance, the trial judge agreed with the municipality and held the by-law to be valid.
 The appellants appealed.

 Decision:The appeal is allowed and the appellants are acquitted.